 I remain indebted to those who kept me going on some really dark days, and I deeply respect those who disagreed with the directions I took.
 Much as I learned, though, I do not recommend holding two jobs requiring pastoral work at the same time.
 Both roles do have in common the reality that if you do them long enough, you have to deal with some extremely self-destructive behaviors.

-they stretched the boundaries and goals of individual units to which I was appointed (LRDC, Psychology, and Intelligent Systems).
+Concretely, this was manifest in my university in a disjunction between LRDC, where I had pursued my career, and the School of Education, which I felt was not teaching some of the most important concepts that came out of work by my LRDC colleagues.
+This was not an issue unique to Pitt.11 There were many good to great schools of education that were not translating certain major findings of basic and applied researchers into tested approaches to school-based practice.
+Eventually, I came to feel that it would be better to work on this problem than simply to complain about it.
+I flirted with one or two other possibilities but could not bring myself to leave the University of Pittsburgh, which had supported my efforts even when they stretched the boundaries and goals of individual units to which I was appointed (LRDC, Psychology, and Intelligent Systems).
 When the deanship opened in Pitt's School of Education, I decided to be a candidate for it.